-A few months ago we featured a two-part story from our friends at Timber Merchants Association (TMA) regarding selecting the right timber floor for your needs, Choosing Timber Flooring: Part 1 of 2 as well as Choosing Timber Flooring: Part 2 of 2.
+At House of Home we love everything about using timber in the home, so much so that a few months ago we featured a two-part story from our friends at the Timber Merchants Association (TMA) regarding selecting the right timber floor for your needs, including; Choosing Timber Flooring: Part 1 of 2 as well as Choosing Timber Flooring: Part 2 of 2.

 We hope you find this every bit as informative and thanks again to TMA for their invaluable advice and expertise.

-These would be the most common species on the market.
+The most common species on the market are:

 Softwoods such as Treated Pine mark easily and may not stand up to heavy foot traffic areas, so the better choice is a hardwood species.

 How long the timber will last is another crucial consideration.

 Treated pine timber is sold with an expected service life of 25 years and the Class 1 and 2 durable hardwoods should have a service life of 30 year.
 However, the eventual service life depends on the level of ongoing maintenance.

 For example the type of coating used (water based or oil based), whether a recoating program according to the manufacturer’s guidelines on the can has been followed and the appropriate fixings have been used (normally hot dipped galvanised nails/screws or stainless steel fixings for coastal areas).

 This is not such an important item, assuming that the timber merchant has kept their timber decking stock stored in a suitably protected area, otherwise unrestrained timber decking will warp and twist if allowed to get wet/stored out in the open in the yard, etc.

 However, always insist on the timber being as straight as possible, don’t try and use bowed or twisted pieces.